SOFTBALL MINOR "AA" DIVISION RULES

 - Pitchers may pitch a maximum of three (3) innings per game.
 Delivery of a single pitch constitutes having pitched an inning.

-- After a team walks three (3) batters in an inning, the offensive coach will assume pitching duties for the remainder of the inning.
-When the coaches pitch, the batter can hit or strike out.
-The umpire will call strikes only.
+- After a team “walks” or hits-by-pitch three (3) batters in an inning, the offensive coach will assume pitching duties for the remainder of the inning.
+When the coach pitches, the batter can only hit or strike out.
+Umpires will call both swinging-strikes and pitches that hit the strike zone but are not offered at as strikes.

 - There are no intentional walks.